F-liiga

 The F-liiga is the top men's floorball league in Finland.
 The league was founded in 1986 by the Finnish Floorball Federation (SSBL).

 The league consists of 12 teams.
 The champion of the league is eligible to compete at the Champions Cup.

 The most successful team in the league is SSV (now EräViikingit), with eleven titles, most recently winning in 2011.
-The current champion from the 2024–25 season is the Oilers, who claimed their sixth title.
+The current champion from the 2025–26 season is the Nokian KrP, who claimed their first title.